forgotten-pillar/fp-notes/content/sanctification/wisdom-10th-commandment.md

 It seems intentional that Jesus omitted the 10th commandment, since the rich young ruler's issue was precisely tied to covetousness or his attachment to wealth and possessions.

-The 10th commandment introduces whole another level or perspective toward the law.
-Interestingly the wisdom has to say something about it.
+The 10th commandment introduces whole another level or perspective toward the law, because it addresses the inner man, or [lêḇ;](https://biblehub.com/hebrew/3820.htm) - *the heart, the feelings, the will, the intellect*.

 Let's explore the phrase [ḥă·sar- lêḇ;] within Proverbs.
 ## Coveting the Neighbor's Wife

 > [!bible] [Proverbs 6:32 - KJV](https://www.biblegateway.com/passage/?search=Proverbs+6:32&version=kjv)
-> 32. But whoso committeth adultery with a woman **lacketh understanding** [ḥă·sar- lêḇ;]: he that doeth it destroyeth his own soul.
+> 32. But whoso **committeth adultery** with a woman **lacketh understanding** [ḥă·sar- lêḇ;]: he that doeth it *destroyeth his own soul*.

 The one who commits adultery, cannot see over reaching consequences of his decision.
 He does not see, that he is destroying his own soul.
-The Wisdom is trying to reason out with an adulterer as follows:
+Jesus is trying to reason out with an adulterer as follows:

 > [!bible] [Proverbs 6:27-29 - KJV](https://www.biblegateway.com/passage/?search=Proverbs+6:27-29&version=kjv)
 > 27. Can a man take fire in his bosom, and his clothes not be burned?